entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/connecting-external-db.md

 simplify maintenance, duplication of resources, and to establish a backup workflow that will scale with your application.

+See [Databases](../../docs/reference/databases.md) for other details on Entando databases.

 ## Prerequisites

 -   An environment to install your Entando applicaiton